The Certo Super Sport Dolly is a 120 film folding camera, a part of the series has a coupled rangefinder, 6x6

 The fifth is a very late A model with the much desired Tessar lens:

-Camera closed.
-It lacks the little foldable stand.
-The opening button and the shutter release button are both in front of the rangefinder.
+and the shutter release button are both in front of the rangefinder.

 Camera back.